philippe-leonhardt-cko/checkout-net-library/README.md

 ---
 ## API Methods

-Each Endpoint has its own service and each service respectively cointains methods.
+Each Endpoint has its own Service and each Service respectively contains methods.

 Endpoint|Service
 ---|---